gouherdanish/gouherdanish.github.io/_posts/2024-09-04-markov-decision-process.md

 $$ P(R_{t+1}=r, S_{t+1}=s' | S_t, A_t) $$

 ---
-### 3. Markov Decision Process
+### 3. Finite Markov Decision Process

-- In other words, the process is "memoryless"
+- A reinforcement learning task that satisfies the Markov property is called a _Markov decision process (MDP)_
+- If the state and action spaces are finite,then it is called a _finite Markov decision process (finite MDP)_
+- 90% of modern reinforcement learning problems involve Finite MDP assumptions

+**Definition**
+- A particular finite MDP is defined by its state and action sets and by the one-step dynamics of the environment.